 What do you do to relieve gas and bloating during pregnancy?

 Those are some tips to try and relieve gas and prevent constipation while pregnant!
 Remember, gas pain can be quite common during pregnancy, but that doesn’t mean you should continue to suffer.
-It’s best to stick to high fiber foods and fluids first before taking any supplements, but if your gas and bloating symptoms continue to get worse, don’t hesitate to inform your medical team.
-It’s always okay to bring symptoms like this up!
+It’s best to stick to high fiber foods and fluids first before taking any supplements, besides your regular prenatal vitamins.
+But if your gas and bloating symptoms continue to get worse, don’t hesitate to inform your medical team.
+It’s always okay to bring symptoms like this up and get medically review!

 For more comprehensive nutrition guidance for pregnant women, check out The Prenatal Nutrition Library.
 This completely digital space has all the info you need straight from a prenatal registered dietitian.
 That’s all for now, good luck keeping that pregnancy gas at bay!